Josh-Tracy/Kubernetes-Home-Lab/roles/bootstrap_cluster/README.md

 Requirements
 ------------
+- Variables: Edit the variables for the etcd template in the vars directory
 - The ability to connect to the internet or a flannel.yaml file availble on an air gapped network
 - An account with sudoer privileges